Support

 customer service email example

 I know for a fact that this is an automated email, but they did a great job of making it more personal.
-Even if it's a notification of an upcoming webinar, the same rules apply to customer service emails.
+The same rules apply to customer support emails, even if it's a notification of an upcoming webinar.

-If the original email isn't sent by an agent manually because it’s sent by your email automation system, you can set the “reply to” field for the agent's address.
-This way, you can manage the look of your outgoing emails and display a user-friendly name of your choice.
-Also, making the subject line feel like an actual question helps, too.
+If an agent doesn't manually send the original message because your email automation system sends it, you can set the "reply to" field for the agent's address.
+This way, you can manage the look of your outgoing messages and display a user-friendly name.
+Also, making the subject line feel like an actual question helps.
 This is so much better than using something spit out by an automated system.

-After reading the previous part of this article, you know that using the customer's first name is helpful.
-Try not to use the full name.
-After all, how often do people address you by your full name in email communication.
-"Hello John Stockman, so nice to meet you!" sounds weird, doesn't it?
+After reading the last part of this article, you know that using the customer's first name is helpful.
+Try to use a different name for the email writer (sender).
+After all, how often do people address you by your full name in communication?
+"Hello, John Stockman, so nice to meet you!" sounds weird.

 The last thing is the email footer and signature.
 Adding the agent's name and picture at the end of the email is also an excellent way to make it more personal.